kwek20/milestone-pusher/README.md

-# milestone-pusher
+# node-syncer
-Pushes missing milestone TX from one node to another
+Pushes missing TX from one node to another